daminipchrysanthemum-tech/aws-ai-practitioner-portfolio/README.md

 ## 🧠 What This Project Does

 Uses **Amazon Comprehend's NLP APIs** to analyze 10 realistic product reviews across 4 product categories.
 For each review, the notebook detects overall sentiment (Positive/Negative/Mixed/Neutral) with confidence scores, extracts the top key phrases, and identifies named entities such as brand names, locations, and dates.
-Results are compiled into a pandas DataFrame report with a sentiment breakdown summary.
+Results are compiled into a pandas DataFrame report with a summary of the sentiment breakdown.

 ---